Skip to Content

 When this topic comes up, I remember the sage words of my late friend Rachel who said this about the cancer is a gift notion:

-I don’t care if the experience of breast cancer causes you to morph into the next Mother Theresa, the fact remains that nothing, nada, zilch can ever be enough to compensate for what is lost to breast cancer.
+I don’t care if the experience of breast cancer causes you to morph into the next Mother Teresa, the fact remains that nothing, nada, zilch can ever be enough to compensate for what is lost to breast cancer.
 It’s an evil curse, and I don’t intend to ever see it any other way.

 Brilliantly stated, don’t you agree?